ImpishDeathTech/GZDoomRun/README.md

 > This program was originally meant to used with Steam to help me load doom mods easier,
 > but has a few command line options that make it a fine standalone program.
-> Type `gzdoom-run help` once installed to see these options.
+> Type `gzdoomrun help` once installed to see these options.
 > Requires python3 and PySimpleGUI to be installed on your sistem, racket for v1.3.1

 ## GZDoom Run GUI